Spontaneous orbital magnetization of mesoscopic dipole dimers: Acknowledgements

-\paragraph{Funding information} We acknowledge financial support from the French National Research Agency (ANR) through Grant No.\ ANR-14-CE26-0005 Q-MetaMat.
+We thank Mauricio G\'omez Viloria and Yves Henry for helpful discussions.
+We acknowledge financial support from the French National Research Agency (ANR) through Grant No.\ ANR-14-CE26-0005 Q-MetaMat.
 This work of the Interdisciplinary Thematic Institute QMat, as part of the ITI 2021-2028 program of the University of Strasbourg, CNRS, and Inserm, was supported by IdEx Unistra (ANR 10 IDEX 0002), and by SFRI STRAT’US project (ANR 20 SFRI 0012) and EUR QMAT ANR-17-EURE-0024 under the framework of the French Investments for the Future Program.

 \begin{appendix}